 b.
 Following the completion of its self-review, the program will apply for a curriculum development grant from the National Endowment for the Humanities to support the enhancement of the program.
-Honors Directors c.
-A two-semester team-taught, interdisciplinary Honors freshmen seminar will be developed and implemented on an experimental basis by 2010, once it is clear what the changes to the Common Curriculum will entail.
-This freshmen seminar will serve as the foundation for all H295 courses and also as an Honors FYE learning community.
+Honors Directors

 Responsibility: Honors Directors, Dean, Office of Grants